ryanboldi/Steering-NEAT/README.md

  ### I wanted to see what these little guys could really do, so i made the level a bit more difficult:
  ![](Steering100.gif)

+As we can see, with only about 100 generations of training, the creatures are able to reach the last block.